defifuture/erc20-batched-meta-transactions/README.md

 - `processMetaBatch()`
 - `nonceOf()`

 You can see the proof-of-concept implementation in this file: [ERC20MetaBatch.sol](https://github.com/defifuture/erc20-batched-meta-transactions/blob/master/contracts/ERC20MetaBatch.sol).
-This is an extended ERC-20 contract with added meta tx batch transfer capabilities (see function `processMetaBatch()`).
+This is an extended ERC-20 contract with added meta transaction batch transfer capabilities (see function `processMetaBatch()`).

 ### `processMetaBatch()`